JamesCBremerJr/SimpleCorners/README.md

 	  \Delta u =  0      in \Omega
 	         u =  f	     on \partial\Omega,

-where \Omega is a domain with a single corner point with an angle specified by the user.
+where \Omega is a convex domain with a single corner point (so the interior angle  is between 0 and pi).
 The file neumann.f90 contains a code for solving  the exterior Neumann problem

           \Delta u = 0       in \Omega^c
 	   D_\nu u = f       on \partial\Omega,

-where \Omega is a domain with a single corner point with angle specified by the user and D_\nu denotes the derivative with respect to the outward-pointing unit normal.
+where \Omega is a convex domain with a single corner point (so the interior angle is between is and pi) and D_\nu denotes the derivative with respect to the outward-pointing unit normal.

+The file neumann_concave.f90 contains a code for solving the Neumann boundary value problem on a concave domain with a single corner point (so the interior angle is between pi and 2*pi).

-The code for solving the Dirichlet problem can be compiled via the following command:
+The code for solving the Dirichlet problem on a can be compiled via the following command:

-    gfortran -O3 dirichlet.f90 -llapack
+    gfortran -o dirichlet.out -O3 dirichlet.f90 -llapack; ./dirichlet.out

-The code for the Neumann problem can be compiled via the following
+The code for the Neumann problem on a convex domain can be compiled via the following command:
-command:

-    gfortran -O3 neumann.f90 -llapack
+    gfortran -o neumann.out -O3 neumann.f90 -llapack; ./neumann.out

+The code for the Neumann problem on a concave domain can be compiled and executed via the following command:

+    gfortran -o neumann_concave.out -O3 neumann_concave.f90 -llapack; ./neumann_concave.out

 The Dirichlet problem is equivalent to the integral equation